 WhatsApp Rolls Out Username Reservations, Lists 5 Steps to Secure Your Preferred Name

-• WhatsApp announced the rollout of usernames, allowing users to connect without sharing their phone numbers
+- WhatsApp announced the rollout of usernames, allowing users to connect without sharing phone numbers

-• Starting the week of June 30, users can reserve a username ahead of the feature's full launch later in 2026
+- Starting the week of June 30, users can reserve a username ahead of the launch of the platform feature this year

-• To reserve a username, users must update WhatsApp to the latest version and navigate to Settings, then Account, then Username
+- To reserve a username, users must update WhatsApp to the latest version and navigate to the settings section

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!